f5devcentral/f5-agility-labs-nginx/docs/class5/module10/module10.rst

 Once the attack begins the NGINX App Protect Dos will switch into attack mode due to the server health deteriorating - almost immediately. ( Dashboard : AP_DOS: Server_stress_level )

-That’s why BaDoS first mitigates with a global rate limit just to protect the server.
+That's why BaDoS first mitigates with a global rate limit just to protect the server.
 (Dashboard: AP_DOS: HTTP mitigation, Global Rate will marked Red)

 During this time Behavioral DoS identifies anomalous traffic and generates Dynamic Signatures matching only the malicious traffic.
 (Dashboard: AP_DOS: HTTP mitigation, Signatures will marked Purple)